September 10

 Smooth Top Electric Range, Top View

-Today, smooth tops are the most popular electric range.
+Smooth tops are the most popular electric range.
 They're easier to keep clean than coils and they look sleek.
-But they are usually more expensive, and they heat more slowly because the coil is beneath the smooth top.
+They're also more expensive, and they heat slower because the coil is buried under the glass.

-The glass ceramic top is fairly durable, but it can crack if you set something heavy on it too hard, and it can scratch if you drag cookware with a rough bottom across it.
+The glass ceramic top is fairly durable, but it can crack if you set something heavy on it too hard, and it can scratch if you drag cookware with a rough bottom across it--so you have to be careful with it.

 Coil